eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 * Select the **Manager Name** to the restaurant Sales Manager’s name.
 * Select the **Restaurant Category** to the default value - Default: 2

-**Note:** This section is required to be selected even if the payments only option is checked and service types is disabled.
+**Note:** This section must be selected even if the "Payments Only" option is checked and "Service Types" is disabled.
+There may be bugs where the manager and category are set to "undefined," so ensure to update this information after creating the restaurant.

 <center>